nimblecss/project/mega-menu-checkbox-triggered-dropdown.markdown

 Using [the tabindex attribute](https://www.unimelb.edu.au/accessibility/aria/wai-aria-keyboard-focus){:target="_blank"}, we can now make any element tabable, using `tabindex="0"`.

-But [this improvement](https://codepen.io/AjdinImsirovic/pen/mdWOMwx){:target="_blank"} is as far as the checkbox hack takes us in our quest to make an accessible, CSS-only mega menu.
+But [this improvement](https://codepen.io/AjdinImsirovic/pen/mdWOMwx){:target="_blank"} is as far as the checkbox hack takes us in our quest to make [an accessible, CSS-only mega menu](https://moderncss.dev/css-only-accessible-dropdown-navigation-menu/){:target="_blank"}.

 This means that we'll need to take our existing mega menu, and update it by first removing the checkbox hack code.